corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ## HIGH LEVEL DESIGN

-### Scope

-The following goals have been identified:

-* Allow BNO to distribute CorDapp(s) updates to the BN.
-* Allow BNO to promptly notify BN members about such events as new update availability and CorDapp version revocations.
-* Give BNO visibility over what CorDapp(s) versions BN members have installed on their nodes.

-Non-goals:
-* Automatic update installation.
-Node administrators will need to stop-update-restart their nodes manually.

 ### Goals

 The following requirements have been gathered from various internal discussions within R3 and from `groups.io` [mailing lists](https://groups.io/g/corda-dev/message/190?p=,,,20,0,0,0::relevance,,updates+distribution,20,2,0,22686107):